antvis/G6/packages/site/docs/apis/layout/ForceAtlas2LayoutOptions.en.md

 **Default**: `undefined`

-**Required**: false

-**Description**: Whether to enable automatic pruning mode.
+Whether to enable automatic pruning mode.
 By default, it is `undefined`, and it will be activated when the number of nodes exceeds 100.
 Note that pruning can improve convergence speed but may reduce the quality of the graph layout.
 Setting it to `false` will not automatically activate it.

 ## tao